Alex-Malainic/AverageTemperatures/README.md

 # AverageTemperatures

-Small personal project on a public dataset containing temperatures.
+### Small personal project on a public dataset containing temperatures in the world over the past 120+ years.